 - Medical device manufacturer in a federal criminal investigation involving alleged manufacturing deficiencies.

-- Alcon Laboratories and Alcon Inc. in qui tam suit brought in District of New Jersey by relator, alleging off label and kickback claims in connection with the ocular medication Vigamox®.
+- Alcon Laboratories and Alcon Inc. in the successful defense of a qui tam suit brought in District of New Jersey by relator, alleging off label and kickback claims in connection with ocular medication, Vigamox®.
 On a motion to dismiss, obtained dismissal with prejudice of all claims.
 United States ex rel.
 Lampkin v.
-Alcon Laboratories, Inc., et al., 08 Civ.
+Alcon Laboratories Inc., et al., 08 Civ.
 05362 (JAP).

 - Major brand name prescription drug manufacturer in qui tam litigation brought in Southern District of New York by government and relator, alleging kickbacks to specialty pharmacies in connection with various medications.